aditya-v22/jacksclub/src/modules/README.md

 # Modules Folder

 The `modules/` folder is organized by features of the application.
-Each module contains assets, components, constants, stores, services, tests, utils and validations that are specific to that feature.
+Each module contains components, constants, stores, services, tests, utils and validations that are specific to that feature.

 ## Folder Structure